 - fold and return your ballot to the DRO to deposit into the ballot box.

-During an official election, there are three Advance Voting days scheduled in addition to Election Day for your convenience.
+During an official election, there are three Advance Voting days scheduled in addition to Election Day to help make it easier for you to vote.

 Advance Polls are open from 9:00 a.m. until 7:00 p.m. and held on: